 Awards will be competitive, and all applications may not be funded.

-Proposals should be uploaded as one PDF through Evisions, which is accessible via the Research Resources tab in Academica.
+Proposals should be uploaded as one PDF through Cayuse Research Suite, which is accessible via the Research Resources tab in Academica.
 A WSU access ID and Academica password is required.

-To submit your internal funding request, please follow the steps in the Internal Evisions user guide, making sure to follow the instructions below.
+To submit your internal funding request, please follow the steps in the Internal Cayuse user guide (pdf), making sure to follow the instructions below.